 It's also a great choice for more experienced XC or ex-competition pilots who are still keen to fly lots of XC and have ambitious ideas to beat their personal bests whilst having fun and having a better chance of not having to chuck their washing and staying in one piece.

-So, does it deliver on ADVANCE’s promise of ‘Epic XC’?
+So, does the SIGMA 10 deliver on ADVANCE's promise of ‘Epic XC’?
 I give that a resounding YES!

 Find out more about the Advance SIGMA 10